ash-edmondson/Paint/README.md

 # Paint
-Pain tool coded in HTML 5 CSS 3 and Javascript
+Paint tool coded in HTML 5 CSS 3 and Javascript